-7.6 Coolant header tank :
+7.5 Coolant header tank :

-The coolant header tank on the car must be fitted with an FIA approved pressure relief valve which is set to a maximum of 3.75 bar gauge pressure.
+The coolant header tank on the car must be fitted with an FIA approved pressure relief valve which is set to a maximum of 3.75 bar gauge pressure, details of the relief valve may be found in the Appendix to these regulations.
 If the car is not fitted with a header tank, an alternative position must be approved by the FIA.

-7.7 Cooling systems:
+7.6 Cooling systems :